dmenezesgabriel/docker-localstack-hello/docs/aws-security.md

 WAF (Web Application Firewall) is a service that can be used to block malicious traffic.
 It can be used to block malicious traffic, and to block malicious traffic.

-- Protects web applications from common web exploits (Layer 7).
+- Protects web applications from common web exploits (Layer 7 HTTP).
-- Layer 7 is HTTP (vs Layer 4 is TCP).
 - Deploy on Application Load Balancer, API Gateway, CloudFront.

 ## Network Firewall